MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-moving-avg-udf.md

 * *n*: The width of the moving average filter.
 * *center*: An optional Boolean value that indicates whether the moving average is one of the following options:
     * applied symmetrically on a window before and after the current point, or
-    * applied on a window from the current point backwards.
+    * applied on a window from the current point backwards. <br>
     By default, *center* is False.

 ## Usage

 * `series_moving_avg_udf()` is a User-Defined Function.
 You can either embed its code in your query, or install it in your database:
     * For ad hoc usage, embed its code using a [let statement](../query/letstatement.md).
 No permission is required.
-    * For recurring usage, persist it using [.create function](../management/create-function.md).
+    * For recurring usage, persist the function using [.create function](../management/create-function.md).

     > [!NOTE]
     > Creating a function requires [database user permission](../management/access-control/role-based-authorization.md).